herbertfreeze/QSS20_site/mini_book/docs/software_setup.md

 Once you've installed Python locally, install all the packages listed in the [requirements.txt file on GitHub](https://github.com/jhaber-zz/QSS20_public/blob/main/requirements.txt).
 You can use Anaconda to install the major packages from this list (e.g., `scikit-learn`); the others you will need to install with `pip install` from the command line.
 Package names may vary a little depending on operating system--the version names in `requirements.txt` are for Linux.
 If you don't yet have pip installed locally, [here are instructions for installing pip on **Mac/OSX**](https://www.geeksforgeeks.org/how-to-install-pip-in-macos/) and [here are instructions for installing pip on **Windows**](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/).
 Most of these packages you won't need until the second half of class, but you'll likely save yourself some anxiety if you get them all installed in the first week of class.

 If working with `.py` scripts from command line, you can also [create a virtual environment](https://python.land/virtual-environments/virtualenv) and install all the packages within that (via `pip3 install -r requirements.txt`) to maintain a clean, isolated set of packages for the course.
 This is best practice for local coding as it reduces the risk of dependency conflicts, but you'll need to remember to activate the virtual environment whenever you execute code on command line.
-(Virtual environments don't usually work when using Jupyter notebooks, especially when launched from Anaconda.)

 ### How to open a Jupyter notebook